KaranTrivedi/maker/README.md

                         Enter the name of the directory this project will be under.
 ```

-### Usage
 Define the root directory for your project as the absoloute path is useful for things like deploying service file.
 Nmae the project with flag -dn.
 Input 'y' for options you would like.
 This will set you up with a venv in a given directory with all the initial components needed to get started.

+### Example
+python maker.py -rd /home/user/projects/ -dn projectname

-In order for you to run this script I must firt invent the universe..
+In order for you to run this script I must first invent the universe..